 What should I look for in a beta reader?

 Many authors ask their best friends and family members to be beta readers.
 That can be helpful, if your friends and family members can give you honest, even to the point of harsh, criticism without worrying about your reaction.
 However, I also suggest that you find authors whose work you respect and find to be well written.
 On the World Literary Cafe there is a Beta Reader and Critique Groups forum where you can connect with others and find beta readers, or look for sites like Critique Circle.
 Take your time.
 Finding strong beta readers who enjoy your genre and understand the basics of strong writing can take time.

-When do we hire beta readers?
+When should we work with beta readers?

 Some beta readers receive manuscripts chapter by chapter, while others wait to read until the manuscripts are complete and have already been edited.
 The way you work with your beta reader will depend on what your goal is while working with them.
 Working with beta readers before structural editing may not be wise, as your story can change dramatically during the structural editing process.

 Never rush to the publication line or skip steps to achieve your goal.
 If it takes your beta readers an extra two weeks to read your book and provide detailed feedback, then let them have it.
 You are under no obligation to change your story to fit their suggestions, but chances are, they will give you at least a few suggestions that you will find valuable to make your story the best it can be.